-On December 3, 2007, the Commission authorized a General Lease - Recreational and Protective Use to Dale E. Hartzell (Item C08, December 3, 2007).
-That lease expired on June 30, 2017.
-The Applicant is now applying for a General Lease - Recreational and Protective Structure Use for the use and maintenance of existing facilities in the Sacramento River.
+On October 16, 2008, the Commission authorized a Recreational Pier Lease to Richard M. Cunha (Item C02, October 16, 2008).
+That lease will expire on August 9, 2018.
+The Applicant is now applying for a General Lease - Recreational and Protective Structure Use, for the continued use and maintenance of an existing floating boat dock, two pilings, ramp, and bank protection in the Sacramento River.

-The proposed lease contains the same facilities as the prior lease, which consist of a floating boat dock, appurtenant facilities (piling, two-pile dolphin, and walkway), and bank protection.
-These facilities are designed for recreational boating and shoreline protection.
-The existing floating boat dock and appurtenant facilities have existed at this location for many years.
+The proposed lease area contains similar facilities as the prior lease except for the riprap bank protection, which was not previously authorized by the Commission.
+Staff records show that the bank protection has existed at this location for many years.
+The lease facilities are designed for recreational boating and shoreline protection.
 Recreational boating is a water-dependent activity and is generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust lands (Pub.
 Resources Code, § 6503.5).
+The bank protection will maintain and improve the integrity of the river channel, which will help protect the Public Trust resources of the Sacramento River for recreational and navigational use by the public.